-To define Topology Hiding for BT Ireland, navigate to Global Profiles → Topology Hiding from the menu on the left hand side.
-Click on Add and enter details in the Topology Hiding Profile pop-up menu (not shown).
+To define Topology Hiding for Virgin Media, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
+Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).